What is Field Service Management

 • Sending estimates and invoices

-A proper system brings all of these moving parts into one place.
-You can see which jobs are scheduled, which technician is assigned, what the customer history looks like, and whether an invoice has been sent without switching between tools.
+A proper field service management system brings all of these moving parts into one place.
+For example, you can see which jobs are scheduled, which technician is handling them, review customer history, and send invoices without switching between tools.

 In short, field service management is all about creating a reliable system that keeps your operations smooth as your business grows.
-Need some names of field service software before you read further?
-Read our list of the top 10 field service management software.
+If you’re looking for an option, here are some names of field service software before you read further.
+Read our list of top 10 field service management software

 How Field Service Management Works: Step by Step